gaseer/C-Lab-credentials/README.md

-# This repo contains the C programs for BCA/Bsc university Lab exam programs.
+# This repo contains the C programs for BCA/Bsc Calicut university Lab exam programs.